 1. Extract the middle elements of the array

-If we want to get the elements 'orange', 'grape', and 'mango', they correspond to the indices of the array respectively2/3/4Then, the 'starting index' is2and the 'ending index' is5(Because it is exclusive, before 5).
+If we want to get the elements "orange", "grape", "mango", they correspond to the array indices respectively2/3/4Then, the "starting index" is2and the "ending index" is5(Because it is exclusive, before 5).

 <p>提取中间部分元素:{{ dataList|slice:"2:5"|join:"、" }}</p>

-Sometimes we only need to get the first few elements of an array, such as the first three ("apple", "banana", "orange").
-In this case, we can omit the "starting index", which will default from0Start.
+Sometimes we just need to get the first few elements of an array, like the first three ("apple", "banana", "orange").
+In this case, you can omit the "starting index", and it will default to starting from0.

 <p>从数组开头提取:{{ dataList|slice:":3"|join:"、" }}</p>

-3. Extract a few elements from the end of the array
+3. Extract the last few elements of the array

-If we want to get several elements from the end of an array, such as the last two elements ("Watermelon-1Represents the last element.
+If we want to get the last few elements of an array, such as the last two (watermelon, strawberry), we can use negative indices.
+Negative indices count from the end of the array.-1represent the last element.

 <p>提取数组末尾元素:{{ dataList|slice:"-2:"|join:"、" }}</p>